anshjaiswal12/SearchMate/README.md

  README:

- ProfileHunter - Automated Web Search Tool
+ SearchMate - Automated Web Search Tool

-ProfileHunter is a Python-based tool that automates the process of searching for people online by taking a list of names and appending an organization or community name to each search query.
+SearchMate is a Python-based tool that automates the process of searching for people online by taking a list of names and appending an organization or community name to each search query.
 This allows you to quickly find profiles of individuals associated with a specific community or organization, saving time and increasing productivity.